Highlights from the Ratings and Financial Report for Kohl's Corporation (KSS)

 UBS gave a rating of “Sell” to KSS, setting the target price at $38 in the report published on January 07th of the current year.

-Volatility was left at 3.24%, however, over the last 30 days, the volatility rate increased by 3.23%, as shares sank -1.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.74% upper at present.
+Volatility was left at 3.82%, however, over the last 30 days, the volatility rate increased by 5.86%, as shares sank -22.64% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -17.87% lower at present.

-During the last 5 trading sessions, KSS fell by -3.07%, which changed the moving average for the period of 200-days by +10.88% in comparison to the 20-day moving average, which settled at $59.05.
-In addition, Kohl’s Corporation saw 16.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KSS fell by -20.60%, which changed the moving average for the period of 200-days by -7.00% in comparison to the 20-day moving average, which settled at $57.50.
+In addition, Kohl’s Corporation saw -5.55% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for KSS